awlsring/terraform-provider-headscale/docs/resources/user.md

 page_title: "headscale_user Resource - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  A user registered in the Headscale instance.
+  The user resource allows you to register a user on the Headscale instance.
 ---

 # headscale_user (Resource)

-A user registered in the Headscale instance.
+The user resource allows you to register a user on the Headscale instance.

 ## Example Usage